Wendy Williams Reportedly Focused On Her Empire Amid Divorce From Kevin Hunter

 Kevin was let go from the show just days after the divorce filing, but a spokesperson for the show told the magazine that the talk show isn’t planning to hire anyone to take his place.
 Instead, David Perler, who has been the showrunner for the past nine years, as well as Wendy herself, will remain the sole executive producers.

 As previously reported by The Inquisitr, rumors about Wendy Williams and Kevin Hunter’s marriage continue to run wild.
-This week, reports surfaced that police were called to the couple’s home back in January to do a welfare check on the talk show host after receiving an anonymous phone call claiming that Hunter may have been poisoning his wife.
+This week, reports surfaced that police were called to the couple’s home back in January to do a welfare check on the talk show host after receiving an anonymous phone call, claiming that Hunter may have been poisoning his wife.

-TMZ reports that Kevin was hesitant to let the officers inside the home, and when they found Wendy she was covered from neck to toe with a blanket, and revealed that she was recovering from a broken shoulder.
+TMZ reports that Kevin was hesitant to let the officers inside the home, and when they found Wendy.
+She was covered from neck to toe with a blanket and revealed that she was recovering from a broken shoulder.

-When police asked Williams if there was any truth to the tip they got about her husband poisoning her, the talk show host allegedly got teary eyed, but told the cops that she was fine, and so they left the home.
+When police asked Williams if there was any truth to the tip they got about her husband poisoning her, the talk show host allegedly got teary-eyed but told the cops that she was fine, and so they left the home.

-Page Six recently reported about the rumors of Wendy suffering abuse at the hands of Kevin have circulated.
+Page Six recently reported about the rumors of Wendy suffering abuse at the hands of Kevin.
 However, Williams has never spoken out about the gossip.

 Fans can see more of the TV personality when The Wendy Williams Show airs weekdays.
-Fans should check their local listings for time and channel.
+Fans should check their local listings for a time and channel.